markwgirard/markwgirard.github.io/_posts/2023-01-27-riddler-five-letter-game.md

 If this does *not* happen, we are guaranteed to lose, but if that *does* happen, we are effectively left with with two separate games: one where we must place $(i-1)$ randomly chosen letters from the first $(j-1)$ letters of the alphabet, and another where we must place $(k-i)$ randomly chosen letters from the last $(n-j)$ letters of the alphabet.
 To find the optimal odds of winning, we have to maximize over all possible choices $i\in\lbrace 1,2,\dots, k\rbrace$ of where to place letter $j$.
 Finally, to compute the optimal odds of winning the whole game, we add up the optimal probabilities of winning in each of the $n$ different cases for the first letter $j\in\lbrace 1,2,\dots, n\rbrace$.

-If we let $p(n,k)$ denote the the optimal probability of winning a game with an $n$-letter alphabet where we must place $k$ letters, we have
+If we let $p(n,k)$ denote the optimal probability of winning a game with an $n$-letter alphabet where we must place $k$ letters, we have

 $$
 p(n,k) = \frac{1}{n}\sum_{j=1}^n \max\Bigg\lbrace \frac{\binom{j-1}{i-1}\binom{n-j}{k-i}}{\binom{n-1}{k-1}}p(j-1,i-1)p(n-j, k-i)\quad:\quad i\in\lbrace 1,\dots,k\rbrace \Bigg\rbrace .